You never forget your first love

 This was mine, at least in the world of computing.* It’s the DECsystem10, and I did most of my undergraduate work in computer science on a system much like this one at the University of California, Irvine.
 Those two washing machine-sized boxes in the foreground on the left?
 They’re disk drives.
 The big thing to the right?
 That’s a printer.
 No, really, a printer.
 More than forty years later, my iPhone has more computing power than the big chunk of iron in this picture.
 But even after all this time, I continue to be amazed at all the new and different ways people put computing to use.

-After fifteen years in the College of Computing at Georgia Tech and eleven more years in the Department of Computer Science at the University of British Columbia, I joined the faculty in the Department of Computer Science at the University of California, Davis in 2015.
-Courses I have taught so far include ECS 10 (Introduction to Programming), ECS 15 (Introduction to Computers), ECS 32B (Introduction to Data Structures), ECS 50 (Computer Organization and Machine-Dependent Programming), ECS 140A (Programming Languages), and ECS 188 (Ethics in an Age of Technology).
-In Spring 2021, I will be teaching ECS 170 (Artificial Intelligence) and ECS 188 again.
+I did all my undergraduate and graduate work at UC Irvine, finishing my doctorate in Information and Computer Science in 1989.
+I then moved to Atlanta and spent fifteen years in the College of Computing at Georgia Tech followed by eleven more years in the Department of Computer Science at the University of British Columbia in beautiful but rainy Vancouver.
+Eager to say goodbye to the rain and return to the University of California, I joined the faculty in the Department of Computer Science at the University of California, Davis in 2015.
+Courses I have taught so far include ECS 10 (Introduction to Programming), ECS 15 (Introduction to Computers), ECS 32A (Introduction to Programming), ECS 32B (Introduction to Data Structures), ECS 50 (Computer Organization and Machine-Dependent Programming), ECS 140A (Programming Languages), ECS 170 (Artificial Intelligence), and ECS 188 (Ethics in an Age of Technology).
+In the months to come it looks like I will be teaching ECS 32B, ECS 140A, and ECS 188 again.

 email: eiselt@ucdavis.edu